Ali Carter is one of the biggest names competing on Judgement Day in the snooker qualifiers

 What a match this is for Antoni Kowalski, whose two victories so far in the competition have cruelly only elevated him to 65th in the provisional end-of-season rankings – just below the cut-off point for tour safety.

-Reaching the Crucible for the first time would protect the Pole’s professional status, but former quarter-finalist Jamie Jones isn’t totally safe in the rankings either so will be just as motivated to qualify again.
+Reaching the Crucible for the first time could protect the Pole’s professional status, but former quarter-finalist Jamie Jones isn’t totally safe in the rankings either so will be just as motivated to qualify again.

 Jackson Page vs Pang Junxu